pbrogan12/chem/Chapter-4.md

 ### Complementary Events
 ---

-> The **complement** of event A, denoted by A, consits of all outcomes in which event A does not occur.
+> The **complement** of event A, denoted by A, consists of all outcomes in which event A does not occur.

 ---